monzo/progression-framework/README.md

           - "Follows policies and procedures applicable to role.
 Completes training."
           - "Accepts feedback graciously and acts on it.
 Gives feedback when requested"
           - "Builds relationships within monzo and contributes to building a supportive, knowledgable and engaged peer group"
+        exampleCriteria:
+          -  criteria: "A criteria with an example point goes here"
+             examples:
+               - "The example goes here"
+               - "Another example may go here"
 ```

 If a topic's name matches the name of a topic in the generic framework, the generic framework criteria will be loaded as well as your framework criteria, and the title + description will be loaded from the generic framework.